SFrijters/nixos-logwatch/README.md

 Available options:
 * `enable`: Whether to enable the service.
+* `archives`: Whether to search the log archive file.
 * `mailto`: Recipient of the reports.
+* `mailfrom`: Name of the sender of the reports.
 * `range`: Time range to digest (use logwatch --range Help for details).
 * `detail`: Detail level of the analysis.
-* `service`: Which services to digest.
+* `services`: Which services to digest.
+* `customServices`: See below.
+* `extraFixup`: Arbitrary customization commands, added to the end of the fixupPhase.
 * `startAt`: When to run.
-* `journalCtlEntries`: What to watch (see below).

 ## Advanced usage

-The option `services.logwatch.journalCtlEntries` contains attribute sets with the following name-value-pairs:
+The option `services.logwatch.customServices` contains attribute sets with the following name-value-pairs:

 * `name`: The name of the journalctl service that is watched.
 * `title` (optional): The title of the section in the report.